-Numerous aspects of our health are improved from fiber benefits.
+Numerous aspects of our health are improved by fiber benefits.
 In order to get the right amount of this nutrient people approach their consumption of fiber in different ways.
 First of all, soluble and insoluble types of fiber exist with different foods containing various concentrations of each.
-Secondly, you achieve weight control, heart health and bowel regularity with fiber.
+Secondly, you achieve weight control, heart health, and bowel regularity with fiber.
 Thirdly, you prohibit constipation by eating the right amount of fiber regularly.

 How To Incorporate Fiber Into Your Diet